metio/terraform-provider-k8s/docs/data-sources/kyverno_io_cluster_cleanup_policy_v2alpha1_manifest.md

 Optional:

-- `allow_insecure_registry` (Boolean) AllowInsecureRegistry allows insecure access to a registry
+- `allow_insecure_registry` (Boolean) AllowInsecureRegistry allows insecure access to a registry.
-- `providers` (List of String) Providers specifies a list of OCI Registry names, whose authentication providers are provided It can be of one of these values: AWS, ACR, GCP, GHCR
+- `providers` (List of String) Providers specifies a list of OCI Registry names, whose authentication providers are provided.
+It can be of one of these values: default,google,azure,amazon,github.
-- `secrets` (List of String) Secrets specifies a list of secrets that are provided for credentials Secrets must live in the Kyverno namespace
+- `secrets` (List of String) Secrets specifies a list of secrets that are provided for credentials.
+Secrets must live in the Kyverno namespace.